dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 Allows you to blocklist certain filename patterns.

-:warning: :warning: :warning:

-**The rule was called `filename-blacklist` in versions below v2.0.0.
-This rule name has been abandoned since it is less inclusive.
-Please update to the latest rule name.**

 ## Rule Details

 This rule aims to maintain a consistent naming scheme.
 This rule uses the glob match syntax to declare blocklisted and preferred filename patterns.